GarrettJenkinson/informME/README.md

 informME/bin - contains softlinks to all executable bash scripts

+informME/src - contains all bash wrappers as well as the MATLAB, C++, and R code used by informME

+informME/third_party - contains third party MATLAB software used by informME

 informME/cluster - contains templates for running informME on SGE and SLURM clusters

-informME/src - contains all bash wrappers that include (i) help file, and (ii) comprehensive toy example.
-Also contains the MATLAB, C++, and R informME source codes

-informME/third_party - contains third party MATLAB software used by informME

 B. DEPENDENCIES
 ---------------